Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/output/chapter8-13_llm_preprocessor_preprocessed_by_llm.md

 [TPS_SWCT_01011] Default category of a ModeDeclarationGroup (cid:100) For reasons of backwards-compatibility with previous releases of AUTOSAR the default value the category of a ModeDeclarationGroup shall be ALPHABETIC_ORDER. (cid:99)(RS_SWCT_03200)

-ModeDeclaration

-Class#@CLASS:
-Package M2::AUTOSARTemplates::CommonStructure::ModeDeclaration
-Note
-Declaration of one Mode.
-The name and semantics of a specific mode is not defined in the meta-model.
-ARObject,AtpClassifier,AtpFeature,AtpStructureElement,Identifiable,MultilanguageReferrable,Referrable
-Datatype
-PositiveInteger

-attr The RTE shall take the value of this attribute for generating the source code representation of this ModeDeclaration.

 Table 9.1: ModeDeclaration

-ModeDeclarationGroup

-Class#@CLASS:
-Package M2::AUTOSARTemplates::CommonStructure::ModeDeclaration
-Note
-A collection of Mode Declarations.
-Also, the initial mode is explicitly identified.
-Base
-Tags: atp.recommendedPackage=ModeDeclarationGroups
-ARElement,ARObject,AtpBlueprint,AtpBlueprintable,AtpClassifier,AtpType,CollectableElement,Identifiable,MultilanguageReferrable,PackageableElement,Referrable
-Datatype
-ModeDeclaration

-Mul.
-Kind Note
-1
-ref The initial mode of the ModeDeclarationGroup.
-This mode is active before any mode switches occurred.

-Attribute
-modeDeclaration

-Datatype
-ModeDeclaration

-Mul.
-Kind Note
-1..*
-aggr The ModeDeclarations collected in this ModeDeclarationGroup.

-Stereotypes: atpVariation
-Tags: vh.latestBindingTime=blueprintDerivationTime

-modeManagerErrorBehavior

-modeTransition

-modeUserErrorBehavior

-onTransitionValue

-ModeErrorBehavior

-0..1 aggr This represents the ability to define the error behavior expected by the mode manager in case of errors on the mode user side (e.g. terminated mode user).

-ModeTransition

-* aggr This represents the avaliable ModeTransitions of the ModeDeclarationGroup

-ModeErrorBehavior

-0..1 aggr This represents the definition of the error behavior expected by the mode user in case of errors on the mode manager side (e.g. terminated mode manager).

-PositiveInteger

-0..1 attr The value of this attribute shall be taken into account by the RTE generator for programmatically representing a value used for the transition between two statuses.

 Table 9.2: ModeDeclarationGroup